4d/docs/website/translated_docs/fr/Concepts/classes.md

 // code
 ```

-`Function get` and `Function set` are accessors defining **computed properties** in the class.
+`Function get` et `Function set` définissent les **propriétés calculées** dans la classe.
 A computed property is a named property with a data type that masks a calculation.
 When a computed property value is accessed, 4D substitutes the corresponding accessor's code:

 - when the property is read, the `Function get` is executed,
 - when the property is written, the `Function set` is executed.